Erastuskanyatta/nps2013/README.md

 # nps2013
-A PHP and mysqli  saving form connected to database using PHP
+A simple PHP code for 'recording' contribution for 2013 Primary students.